LibreCAD/docs/appx/build.rst

     - git distributed version control system (optional)

 If you are a developer and want to contribute to LibreCAD see the :ref:`Contributing <contributing>` section in the **Appendics**.

-The source code for LibreCAD is hosted on GitHub and can be download as a "zip" archive or cloned using "git".
-These instructions use the download option, however cloning is recommended if users want to update and build LibreCAD as the source code is updated.
-See below for instructions for using :ref:`cloning <cloning>`.

 Download the Source Code